NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 ### Gene Filters

+The second tab of filters is for genes affected by mutations in the GDC.

 [![Exploration Gene Filters](images/Exploration-Gene-Filter.png)](images/Exploration-Gene-Filter.png "Click to see the full image.")

 The second tab of filters are for specific genes.
 Users can filter by: